Get In Touch

 3) Host your app on a local server

-There’s nothing worse than an app that’s slow to load or disconnects.
+There’s nothing worse than an app that’s slow to load or even disconnects.
 Hosting on a local Chinese server will ensure the user experience isn’t compromised.
 If your company doesn’t have a base in China, find a local partner or agency.

 4) Apply for an ICP license